Funeral Order of Service Examples

 What is a Funeral Order of Service?

 A funeral order of service is a booklet given to attendees as they arrive at a funeral or memorial service.
 It outlines the structure of the ceremony, including hymns, readings, and eulogies, serving as a guide for participants and a keepsake to remember the day.
-Creating a meaningful order of service can seem daunting, but with the right inspiration and resources, it can become a beautiful tribute to your loved one’s life story.

 Our Examples Collection